 Jam nuts are used when the nuts need to be locked into place along a bolt without being pressed against another surface.
 They press on one another instead and are another type of short or flat nut.

 A first nut is screwed onto a bolt a little past its desired location.
 Then, a second nut is screwed onto the bolt next to the first nut.
 The second nut is held still with a wrench, and then the first nut is backed up with another wrench to press tightly against the second nut—achieving a locked position on the bolt and also backing the first nut into its desired position.
 This type of nut is used on the hubs and bottom brackets of bicycles to lock any nuts just loose enough to allow baring rings to move freely, but without rattling around.

 Jam nuts do not provide the an unbreakable lock, but they do work pretty well and are reusable.Split Beam Nut

 A split beam nut is a nut with one end that is split into two or more segments (though the segments continue to be threaded).
 There is a gap between the segments, and each segment is bent slightly inward.
 The segmented portion of the nut threads on last, and as it threads on, the segments are forced to expand back out to fit the diameter of the bolt.
 However, they are still pressing inward, providing enough friction to lock the nut into place on the bolt.

 Serrated Face Nut

 Serrated face nuts have serrations cut into one or both of their faces.
-A face with the serration is screwed onto a bolt until it presses against surface, and the angle of the serrations cause the face to bite into the surface it presses against, preventing loosening.
-Serrated face lock nuts won't work if locked against a washer—the washer will spin instead of putting up resistance against the threads.
+A face with the serration is screwed onto a bolt until it presses against surface, and the angle of the serrations cause the face to bite into the surface it presses against which prevents it from loosening.
+Serrated face lock nuts won't work if locked against a washer because it will simply spin instead of putting up resistance against the threads.